|Degree||Ph.D. (International Relations), London School of Economics and Political Science|

 - Biographical note

 CHEY Hyoung-kyu is Associate Professor of International Political Economy at GRIPS.
 He received his B.A. in Political Science (minor in Economics) from Sogang University, Seoul, South Korea, and his M.Sc. in Politics of the World Economy and his Ph.D. in International Relations from the London School of Economics and Political Science.
 He worked as an Economist in the Economic Research Institute at the Bank of Korea (South Korea’s central bank) prior to joining GRIPS in 2011.
 He was a Japan Foundation Fellow, and has held visiting positions at various institutes including the University of Southern California, the University of Tokyo, National Chengchi University (Taiwan) and the Institute for Far Eastern Studies (South Korea).
 His main research area is the international political economy of money and finance, with a regional specialty in East Asia.
-He is the author of the book International Harmonization of Financial Regulation?
-The Politics of Global Diffusion of the Basel Capital Accord (Routledge, 2014), and his papers have been published in major journals in the fields of international political economy and international economics.

 - Selected publications